dubssieg/rs-pancat-compare/README.md

 + `Position` is the global position on the graph the edit takes place
 + `NodeA` (resp. `NodeB`) is the node on pathA (resp. pathB) where the edition occurs
 + `BreakpointA` (resp. `BreakpointB`) is the next breakpoint position on pathA (resp. pathB)

+## Test datasets

+You can find datasets used for the paper [on Zenodo](https://zenodo.org/records/10932490) and instructions on how to use [on the dedicated repository](https://github.com/dubssieg/pancat_paper).

+> [!NOTE]\
+>  [pancat compare](https://github.com/Tharos-ux/pancat) is a tool, originally written in Python, designed to compute a distance between pangenome graphs made from a same group of genomes.
+For performance, it has been reimplemented in Rust.